SSCHRE/twitch-auto-clip-downloader/README.md

 3. Configure the bot:

-Edit `config.json` and add your Twitch API credentials and settings.
+Make a copy of `config.example.json` and name it `config.json` and add your Twitch API credentials and settings.

 4. Run the bot: